Research Areas

 NRS Pain developments

-The NRS Pain/SPaRC Pain 13th Annual Scientific Meeting will take place on Friday 24th Nov 2023 at the Apex Hotel, Dundee.
+The Pain/SPaRC 14th Annual Scientific Meeting will take place on Friday 6 December 2024 at the Malmaison, Dundee.
+This will be an in-person only event.

 Consultation on NHS Scotland Core Minimum Dataset and Quality Performance Indicators for Pain Services Project aims